samkramer6/IRES_2023_Acoustics_Array/ReadMe.txt

 	3. Folder Guide -	This is a PNG file that shows the tree folder order within the Acoustics Array folder.
 This should be taken as a user guide for the location of the different folders if they are searching for a specific data set or folder.
 If there is some sort of restructuring, this should be updated.
+This is NOT included in the github and is noted on the .gitignore, only located on drive and locally on lab.

+	4. .gitignore -		The gitignore file is a tool for the acoustics github.
+This file includes all the files on the lab computer's HDD that are not needed on the github.
+This includes files like the data, documentation, and media.
+These are not needed on github becuase the drive is better suited for the saving and sharing of these files.

 Folders:
 	1. Test Data -		This is the folder that holds all the test data that was collected by the acoustics array.
 				This holds all raw data files in the form of .mat files.
 There are two sub-folders one designated for validation data for system, and another for data acquisition from full-speed bat tests.
+The naming convention for the test files is [TYPE][DATE-GROUP] i.e. Validation 22JUN23.

 		Bat Test Data:		This folder holds all the bat test data, and there are sub folders for each test that is completed.
 Each test should include the date that the test occured.
+Update the test log after each test that is completed.

 		Validation Data:	This folder holds all validation test data for the array.
 These validation tests should be repeated regularly to ensure that all mics are still working properly, and to diagnose any new problems.
+There are also tests that were ran with the batbot as the main sound emitter that should be logged in this folder as well.
+After each test, update the test log to keep a documented track of the system.
+This helps with the debugging of the system and with team turnover.

 	2. Control Pannel - 	This is the folder that will store the standalone acoustics control pannel.
 There are other